open-education-api/specification/docs/home.md

 ---
 # Open Education API

 Educational institutes are increasingly using **apps** to share education data with their students.
 However, the underlying data for these apps are stored in different systems (i.e. databases), both within and outside the educational institutes.
-For new and existing apps to communicate with these various systems, a set of software definitions known as an **API** is required.
+For new and existing apps to communicate with these various systems, a set of software definitions known as an [API (Application Programming Interface)](https://en.wikipedia.org/wiki/API) is required.

 Of course, each school, college, or university can develop their own APIs, but this is a time-consuming and costly process.
 That is why the Open Education API, known in Dutch as the ‘Open Onderwijs API’ (OOAPI) was created.

-This **open API** (or public API as it is sometimes referred to) is constantly being defined and developed so that apps can efficiently process education data, such as registering for a course online, viewing a timetable on a mobile device, or securely checking exam results.
+This [open API](technical/) (or public API as it is sometimes referred to) is constantly being defined and developed so that apps can efficiently process education data, such as registering for a course online, viewing a timetable on a mobile device, or securely checking exam results.

-The OOAPI is the result of a collaboration between several education institutes and suppliers in the Netherlands and is facilitated by SURF (known collectively as the **Community**).
+The OOAPI is the result of a collaboration between several education institutes and suppliers in the Netherlands and is facilitated by SURF (known collectively as the [Community](community/)).

 For a brief introduction to the OOAPI, please take a look at the short video below: